List of climate change books

 This is a list of climate change books that describe, as a major theme, the effects of human activity on climate change.

 Non-fiction

-Non-fiction is an account or representation of a subject which is presented as fact.
+Non-fiction is an account or representation of a subject that is presented as fact.
 This presentation may be accurate or not; that is, it can give either a true or a false account of the subject in question.
 However, it is generally assumed that the authors of such accounts believe them to be truthful at the time of their composition.